mustafamilyas/TIL/parcel/setup-separate-babel-config-for-jest.md

 # Configuring Separate Babel Configuration for Jest Environment

-In the past, the [Parcel compiler relied on Babel](https://parceljs.org/blog/beta3/#10x-faster-javascript-compiler-written-in-rust-%F0%9F%9A%80) for its operation.
-However, due to Babel being relatively slow in today's standards, as it's implemented in JavaScript, Parcel version 2 took a different approach.
-The compiler was redeveloped in Rust, utilizing [SWC](https://swc.rs/), resulting in significantly improved speed.

 When it comes to configuring [Jest](https://jestjs.io/docs/getting-started#using-babel), it's customary to set up the Babel configuration in the `babel.config.js` file.
 However, doing so might trigger a warning like the one below:

 ```javascript